Updated July 17, 2025

 Community funds

-The Fidelity Charitable® Catalyst Fund will be matching grants on a 1:1 basis up to $75,000 total for the Community Foundation of Texas Hill Country Kerr County Flood Relief Fund.*
+The Fidelity Charitable Catalyst Fund recently awarded a grant to the Community Foundation of Texas Hill Country Kerr County Flood Relief Fund, matching the initial support of many donors across the country.*

 Responding organizations